-When comparing two drivers from the same manufacturer, the only thing that differs is the cone size, there won’t be any sonic differences.
+When comparing two drivers from the same family, the only difference is the cone size, there won’t be any sonic differences.

 Only then will you be able to tell if you reach the limit of the 10′, at which point the distortion will begin to appear.

 Sound quality is a complicated metric.
 The size of a driver does not determine how good a driver can produce sound.
 Other factors include magnet size and spider stiffness.

 The 12” sub will have a higher output in terms of bass but it won’t necessarily mean a better quality of sound. it will be very hard to nearly impossible to hear a sonic difference from just a size difference.

 Here’s one example where you might notice a difference.

 Let’s say that larger drivers respond better down low than smaller drivers higher up.